|

 chemical and thermal regulation to the body and helps in preventing infection

+by transporting antibodies.
 BLOOD GLUCOSE (blood sugar) refers to

 sugar in the form of glucose.
 The blood sugar level in humans is normally 60 to